Skip to content

 Climate scientist calls out ‘demonstrably incorrect’ US environmental claims

-3 weeks ago2 weeks ago5 mins
+3 months ago3 months ago5 mins

 Professor Benjamin Santer, honorary professor at the University of East Anglia (UEA), and one of the first scientists to identify…